RobertTalbert/roberttalbert.github.io/_posts/2018-04-02-fixed-schedule-productivity-academia.md

 [^1]: I'm not always "working" when I am at work.
 Sometimes I'm chatting with colleagues or students, or taking a walk, or going to a colloquium in another department.
-I have even been known to shut my office door and taken a nap at my desk if I've had a rough night of sleep (especially when the kids were babies).
+I have even been known to shut my office door and take a nap at my desk if I've had a rough night of sleep (especially when the kids were babies).
 I  actually think it's unhealthy _just_ to work while at work.
 Building relationships is in many ways just as important as getting papers graded.
 But, again, keep it in proportion and take breaks only in moderation.

 ## Caveats